VNG-Realisatie/nlx/docs/docs/try-nlx/docker/retrieve-a-demo-certificate.md

 All required certificates are available now.
 So far, we have:

-- downloaded the CA root certificate.
+- Downloaded the CA root certificate and stored it in the `~/nlx-setup` folder as `root.crt`.
-- generated our own certificate, so we are allowed to communicate with the API's on the NLX network.
+- Generated our own certificate and private key and stored them in the `~/nlx-setup` folder as `org.crt`(certificate) and `org.key`(private key), so we are allowed to communicate with the API's on the NLX network.

 Now let's [get up and running](./getting-up-and-running) to make sure you have all software installed to get started.